Sorry, no matches found!

 History and Civilization Law Max Weber Programme Political and Social Sciences

-The Nationalism Working Group is an interdisciplinary framework for the discussion of current research projects in the fields of nationalism as well as the most recent developments in the scholarly assessment of the complex problem of nationalism.
-We intend to cover theoretical and conceptual problems of nationalist movements, sub state nationalism, citizenship, colonialism and anti-colonial movements, diaspora nationalism, nationalist ideology and indifference, and many other fields and problems in past and in present.
-We encourage the participation of students and scholars who intend to present their research and want to engage in the discussion of this critical concept.
-The group meets roughly once a month.
+The Nationalism Working Group was an Interdisciplinary Research Working Group of Researchers at the European University Institute (2016-2020) for the discussion of current research projects in the fields of nationalism.
+It intended to cover theoretical and conceptual problems of nationalist movements, sub state nationalism, citizenship, colonialism and anti-colonial movements, diaspora nationalism, nationalist ideology and indifference, and many other fields and problems in past and in present.
+The participation of scholars who intended to present their research and wanted to engage in the discussion of this critical concept was encouraged.

 The Political History Working Group (PHWG) is an open platform to address Early Modern and Modern political history, with special attention paid to the juncture between these two: the so-called long 19th century (1750-1917).
 The main goal of this working group is to address new perspectives and methodologies of researching political history, discussing about them and enrichening our historiographical approach.
 Some of the topics to be approached and discussed are political cultures (and cultural approaches to politics), identities (with a special focus on gender, class and nationalism), politicization, state-building, social control and revolutions, all of them addressed mainly with a from-below perspective.
 Coordinators: Ignacio García de Paso and Stefano Poggi.
 Faculty liaison: Lucy Riall